AllenInstitute/em_coregistration/README.md

 # em_coregistration

-April 2019
+July 26, 2019

-For the mm^3 EM data set and the functional data from Baylor
+For the IARPA Allen EM data Baylor 2P data

-(...maybe CT later ?)

 tools for:
 - handling data from Baylor and Fiji Image stacks